pascaldiehm/serializable/README.md

 - `protected: void expose(const std::string&, unsigned long&)` Expose an unsigned long value.
 - `protected: void expose(const std::string&, float&)` Expose a float value.
 - `protected: void expose(const std::string&, double&)` Expose a double value.
+- `protected: template <Enum E> void expose(const std::string&, E&)` Expose an enum value.
 - `protected: void expose(const std::string&, std::string&)` Expose a string value.
 - `protected: void expose(const std::string&, Serializable&)` Expose a Serializable subclass.
-- `protected: template <Enum E> void expose(const std::string&, E&)` Expose an enum value.
-- `protected: template <SerializableChild S> void expose(const std::string&, S*&)` Expose a pointer to a serializable child object.
+- `protected: template <typename S> requires std::is_base_of_v<Serializable, S> void expose(const std::string&, S*&)` Expose a pointer to a serializable child object.

-#### Class serializable::Array

-This class extends `serializable::Serializable` and `std::array`.
-It overwrites the `expose` function with a useful implementation.
-Therefore it is a near-drop-in replacement for `std::array` that can be serialized.

-#### Class serializable::Vector

-This class extends `serializable::Serializable` and `std::vector`.
-It overwrites the `expose` function with a useful implementation.
-Therefore it is a near-drop-in replacement for `std::vector` that can be serialized.

-#### Class serializable::List

-This class extends `serializable::Serializable` and `std::list`.
-It overwrites the `expose` function with a useful implementation.
-Therefore it is a near-drop-in replacement for `std::list` that can be serialized.

 #### Aliases, Concepts and other Classes

 - `using detail::Address` A type alias for addresses.
-- `using detail::AddressMap` A type alias for an unordered map from address to address.
-- `using detail::Serializer<T>` A type alias for a function taking a `const T&` and returning a string.
-- `using detail::Deserializer<T>` A type alias for a function taking a `const string&` and returning an object of type T.
 - `concept detail::Enum` An enum type.
-- `concept detail::SerializableChild` A class deriving from `Serializable`.
-- `class detail::Serialized` An intermediate class for translating between a string and your class.
+- `class detail::Serial` An intermediate class for translating between a string and your class.
 Don't worry about it.
+- `class detail::SerialPrimitive` An intermediate class for translating a primitive value between a string and your class.
+  - `enum detail::SerialPrimitive::Type` Type of a primitive value.
+- `class detail::SerialObject` An intermediate class for translating a subclass between a string and your class.
+- `class detail::SerialPointer` An intermediate class for translating a pointer between a string and your class.
+- `std::string detail::string::makeString(const std::initializer_list<std::string>&)` Builds a string from parts.
+- `std::string detail::string::substring(const std::string&, std::size_t, std::size_t)` Substring from start to end.
-- `std::string detail::replaceAll(const std::string&, const std::string&, const std::string&)` Replaces all occurrences of the second string in the first string with the third one.
+- `std::string detail::string::replaceAll(const std::string&, const std::string&, const std::string&)` Replaces all occurrences of the second string in the first string with the third string.
+- `std::string detail::string::connect(const std::vector<std::string>&)` Combines a vector of lines into a single multiline string.
+- `std::vector<std::string> detail::string::split(const std::string&)` Splits a multiline string into a vector of lines.
+Keeps areas between curly brackets together.
-- `std::string detail::createString(const std::initializer_list<string>&)` Create a string from substrings.
+- `std::string detail::string::indent(const std::string&)` Indents every line in a string by one tab.
+- `std::string detail::string::unindent(const std::string&)` Removes one tab from every line in a string.
-- `void detail::appendString(std::string&, const std::initializer_list<string>&)` Append strings to string.
+- `std::string {primitive}ToString({primitive})` Converts a `{primitive}` to a string.
-- `namespace detail::check` Contains functions for syntax checking.
+- `std::optional<{primitive}> stringTo{Primitive}(const std::string&)` Converts a string to a `{primitive}`.
+- `std::string detail::string::encodeString(const std::string&)` Replaces unsafe characters (`"`, `\n`) in a string with safe versions.
+- `std::string detail::string::decodeString(const std::string&)` Replaces safe versions of unsafe characters with the original character.
+- `template <Enum E> std::string detail::string::enumToString(E)` Converts an enum to a string.
+- `template <Enum E> std::optional<E> detail::string::stringToEnum(const std::string&)` Converts a string to an enum.
+- `std::string detail::string::typeToString(SerialPrimitive::Type)` Returns a string representation of the type.
+- `SerialPrimitive::Type detail::string::stringToType(const std::string&)` Converts a string representation of a type the the type.
+- `std::optional<std::array<std::string, 3>> detail::string::parsePrimitive(const std::string&)` Parses a line of data as a primitive.
+- `std::optional<std::array<std::string, 4>> detail::string::parseObject(const std::string&)` Parses a block of data as an object.
+- `std::optional<std::array<std::string, 3>> detail::string::parsePointer(const std::string&)` Parses a line of data as a pointer.

 ### Save file syntax